 - 19. Regarding the Strategy for Private Sector Engagement, Member States welcomed the revised UN Environment Programme Strategy for Private Sector Engagement and the update on the revision of the 2011 Partnerships Policy.
 Member States recognized the importance of Private Sector involvement and collaboration to effectively address environmental challenge and underscored that private sector engagement should be integrated with the expected accomplishments, activities and indicators of the UNEP's Programme of Work and the Sustainable Development Goals. - 20.
-Member States also emphasized the need for geographic balance and to also engage with small/micro enterprises and Cooperatives; and underlined that the rationale behind the engagement should not only be a mobilization of financial resources but should include tapping for wide dissemination of best practices and innovative solutions to environmental challenges including utilizing sustainable and more efficient technologies and practices. - 21. .
-Member States underscored the importance of recognizing that in order to partner with the private sector to meet the objectives set out UNEP's Programme of Work and the Medium Term Strategy as well as relevant MEAs administered by UNEP, it is of strategic importance to work in a transparent manner , and emphasized the importance of due diligence requirements to be applied for both public and non public partnerships. - 22.
+Member States also emphasized the need for geographic balance and to also engage with small/micro enterprises and Cooperatives; and underlined that the rationale behind the engagement should not only be a mobilization of financial resources but should include tapping for wide dissemination of best practices and innovative solutions to environmental challenges including utilizing sustainable and more efficient technologies and practices. - 21.
+Member States underscored the importance of recognizing that in order to partner with the private sector to meet the objectives set out UNEP's Programme of Work and the Medium Term Strategy as well as relevant MEAs administered by UNEP, it is of strategic importance to work in a transparent manner. - 22.
 Member States requested the Secretariat to include within the Strategy elements reflecting the enabling mandates approved by Member States at UNEA 4, to highlight the complementarities between private sector engagement, resource mobilization, South-South and Triangular cooperation and Stakeholder engagement.
-The promotion of green and decent jobs and the importance of indigenous and traditional knowledge was also underscored.
-Member States further welcomed the proposed revision of UNEPs partnership policy and the regular reporting on the implementation of the Strategy.
-Member States further recommended to dedicate one subcommittee meeting to the private sector and the resource mobilisation strategies.
-In conclusion, Members agreed in endorsing the Strategy with these proposed adjustments.
+The promotion of green and decent jobs was also underscored.
+Member States, further welcomed the proposed regular reporting on the implementation of the Strategy and recommended to dedicate one subcommittee meeting to the private sector and the resource mobilisation strategies.
+In conclusion, Members agreed in endorsing the Strategy subject to these proposed adjustments.